Norton Canes Stadium: History

 The management introduced two competitions called the Norton Canes Derby and the Champion Bitch Stakes.
 Stephen Rea took over the lease in 1980 at a time when a rival track the Chasewater Raceway opened.
 In 1984 Rea sold the lease to John Preece a businessman with an engineering firm in Stourbridge.
 The track enjoyed a popular spell with Preece as a promoter, the attendances went up and it attracted one of the sports leading trainers Geoff De Mulder.

 DeMulder trained Fearless Ace when he won the Pall Mall Stakes in 1988 and in 1992 Glideaway Silver won the Scottish Greyhound Derby; The white and fawn dog was trained by Michael Compton.
-English Greyhound Derby final appearances followed for Cooladine Style in 1989 and Fair Hill Boy and Galtymore Lad in 1990.
+English Greyhound DerbyFinal appearances followed for Cooladine Style in 1989 and Fair Hill Boy and Galtymore Lad in 1990.